What are the biggest Shadow IT challenges? Please outline at least three and explain why these are defined as challenges in the enterprise context.

 Please explain how to resolve each of the Shadow IT challenges that you outlined above.
 How can the enterprise harness/stop/embrace Shadow IT in these specific contexts?

 Regarding the use of unwanted/unauthorised applications, you can educate users by having a pre-approval process before anyone downloads or brings any device onto the network.
 You can then enforce it with a software-based Group Policy which simply doesn’t allow software or hardware onto the network.
-Another aspect to look at is BYOD – some organisations segment their network so that these devices have their own network that won’t negatively impact the business.
+Another aspect to look at is BYOD – some organisations segment their network so that these devices have their network that won’t negatively impact the business.

-The security challenge is difficult to resolve, but here, education and awareness is critical.
+The security challenge is difficult to resolve, but here, education and awareness are critical.
 Businesses must educate staff around the risks involved, as well as how to deal with these risks.
 Regular testing and simulations can be very valuable as well.

 When it comes to the productivity challenge, businesses can implement monitoring tools to watch Internet browsing, application use, and the network.
 In our experience, the simple act of letting staff know that the Internet is being monitored greatly reduces the consumption of non-business related apps.